DAIC-tud/docs/content/en/docs/job_submissions/_index.md

 <table>
-<caption> Table 1: General partitions and QoS; specific groups use other partitions and QoS
+<caption> Table 1: General partition and QoS; specific groups use other partitions and QoS
 </caption>
 <thead>
   <tr>